sebastianj1w/SE100_HW3/README.md

 # SE100_HW3

-a repo of an application's front-end.
+A repo of an application's front-end.
 Using npm and Vue.js

 ## Progress of a simple application's front-end